swiftlang/swift/docs/LibraryEvolution.rst

 Closed Enums
 ------------

-A library owner may opt out of this flexibility by marking the enum as ``@closed``.
-A "closed" enum may not have any ``private`` or ``internal`` cases and may not add new cases in the future.
+A library owner may opt out of this flexibility by marking a versioned enum as ``@closed``.
+A "closed" enum may not have any cases with less access than the enum itself, and may not add new cases in the future.
 This guarantees to clients that the enum cases are exhaustive.
 In particular:

 - Adding new cases is not permitted
 - Reordering existing cases is not permitted.
 - Adding a raw type to an enum that does not have one is still permitted.
 - Removing a non-public case is not applicable.
 - Adding any other members is still permitted.
-- Removing any non-public members is still permitted.
+- Removing any non-public, non-versioned members is still permitted.
 - Adding a new protocol conformance is still permitted.
 - Removing conformances to non-public protocols is still permitted.

 .. note::

-    Were a "closed" enum allowed to have non-public cases, clients of the library would still have to treat the enum as opaque and would still have to be able to handle unknown cases in their ``switch`` statements.
+    Were a public "closed" enum allowed to have non-public cases, clients of the library would still have to treat the enum as opaque and would still have to be able to handle unknown cases in their ``switch`` statements.

 The ``@closed`` attribute takes a version number, just like ``@available``.
 This is so that clients can deploy against older versions of the library, which may have non-public cases in the enum.
 (In this case the client must manipulate the enum as if the ``@closed`` attribute were absent.)
+All cases that are not versioned become implicitly versioned with this number.

 Even for default "open" enums, adding new cases should not be done lightly.
 Any clients attempting to do an exhaustive switch over all enum cases will likely